What is an exit strategy?

 If you are able to access the lump sum from your pension arrangements then this is a valid way of paying off a bridging loan.
 Funds will come from the pension company to you, allowing you to settle the loan balance.

 Your inheritance needs to be a fact and not hope.
 If you’re using inheritance as an exit plan, you’ll need to provide proof – a will, probate documents, or confirmation from your solicitor.
-The length of time for probate can make lenders cautious about this route though.

 What if I need more time?